kaser-taylor/higgs-pipeline/etl/readme.md

 # train_v2.py CHANGES AND EXPLANATIONS

 So a problem I ran into a problem where the real data set I identified uses the PHYS_LITE format.
 This format does not contain the DER_mass_MMC and the PRI_tau_pt features that the simulated ATLAS DATA has.
 The option that I believe is most within my skill set is to attempt dropping those features from the simulated data and retraining the model.

+# Cleaning Root Files

+1. Read the file keys
+2. Our features are stored in CollectionTree;1
+3. There are so many keys